Thurston's sphere packings on 3-dimensional manifolds, I: Introduction

-\begin{remark} For piecewise hyperbolic closed 3-manifold with nonnegative combinatorial Ricci curvature, local Stoker conjecture was proved by Montcouquiol \cite{Mo} and Weiss \cite{W}, which states that the metric is locally parameterized by the combinatorial Ricci curvature.
-For piecewise linear 3-manifolds with singular locus being a trivalent graph composed of circles and edges and cone angles less than $\pi$, Porti-Weiss \cite{PW} proved that the metric is locally parameterized by the combinatorial Ricci curvature under the condition that the manifold is not almost product.
-For piecewise linear triangulated closed connected 3-manifolds generated by Thurston's sphere packing metric with nonnegative combinatorial Ricci curvature, Corollary \ref{coro of local rigidity} states that the metric is locally parameterized by the combinatorial scalar curvature up to scaling.
-In this sense, Corollary \ref{coro of local rigidity} confirms a strong version of the local Stoker conjecture for cone manifolds generated by Thurston's Euclidean sphere packing metrics with nonnegative combinatorial Ricci curvature.
-Please see \cite{HK,LY,MM,Mo,PW,Sc,Sto,W1,W2,W} for related works on Stoker conjecture. \end{remark}

-The basic idea to prove Theorem \ref{main theorem infinitesimal rigidity} and Theorem \ref{main theorem infinitesimal rigidity for scalar curvature} is using Glickenstein's variational formulas for Thurston's sphere packing metrics to prove the local convexity of discrete Hilbert-Einstein functional.
+The basic idea to prove Theorem \ref{main theorem infinitesimal rigidity} and Theorem \ref{main theorem infinitesimal rigidity for scalar curvature} is using a variational principle with the discrete Hilbert-Einstein functional as the action functional.
 There are two main difficulties for the proof.
 The first difficulty comes from the connectedness of the admissible space of sphere packing metrics for a tetrahedron, i.e. Theorem \ref{simply connect main theorem}, which is proved via the geometric center in Section \ref{section 2}.
 The main idea of the proof comes from a new proof \cite{X3} of Bowers-Stephenson conjecture for inversive distance circle packings on surfaces \cite{BS}, which simplifies the proofs of the Bowers-Stephenson conjecture in \cite{Guo,L2,X2}.
-The second difficulty comes from the negative semi-definiteness of discrete Laplacian for Thurston's sphere packing metrics, i.e. Theorem \ref{main theorem positivity of Laplacian}, which is proved in Section \ref{section 3}.
+The second difficulty comes from the negative semi-definiteness of discrete Laplacian for Thurston's sphere packing metrics, i.e. Theorem \ref{main theorem positivity of Laplacian}, which is proved in Section \ref{section 3} with the help of Glickenstein's second variational formula for the discrete Hilbert-Einstein functional.
 The negative semi-definiteness is proved by the property of diagonally dominant matrix under the condition (\ref{condition 1}).
 While under the condition (\ref{condition 2}), the negative semi-definiteness is proved by continuity of eigenvalues of the discrete Laplacian and calculations of a 3-dimensional determinant which is quite difficult even in the tangential setting.